BRIEF HISTORY OF RBI

 REGULATORY RESTRICTIONS ON LENDING

-- A bank cannot grant any loans and advances on the security of its own shares.
+A bank cannot grant any loans and advances on the security of its shares.

-- BR Act also lays down the restrictions on loans and advances to the directors and the firms in which they hold substantial interest.
+BR Act also lays down the restrictions on loans and advances to the directors and the firms in which they hold a substantial interest.